-When you read a nutritional label you will see how many calories a food item has.
-Calories are a measure of energy.
-This is an important value to understand because of its role in weight management.
+Nutrition labels tell you how many calories a food item has.
 For us to maintain our current weight we will need to consume the same amount of calories we burn for the day.
 Free apps like My Fitness Pal can help effectively monitor calorie, nutrition and activity level.

 The bottom line on nutrition: hydrate and consume a well-rounded diet that you believe is ideal to power you through living your life.
 Consider taking trusted supplements for their benefits and convenience needed to keep up with the demands of this day and age.